We may earn money or products from the companies mentioned in this post.

 To make your pretzel dough, you first need to activate your yeast.

 To do this, you need a cup of slightly warm water.
-Add your salt and sugar to this water and dissolve it by mixing well (the water needs to be just warm enough to dissolve it, any hotter and you could kill the yeast, and any colder and the sugar and salt won’t dissolve and the yeast won’t activate).
+Add your salt and sugar to this water and dissolve it by mixing well (the water needs to be just warm enough to dissolve it, any hotter and you could kill the yeast, and any colder and the sugar and salt won’t dissolve and the yeast won’t activate, about 110 degrees F).

 Sprinkle your packet of yeast over the top and do not stir it in.

 Let it sit for 10 minutes until it becomes frothy.
 If it doesn’t become frothy, it could be the water temperature was not correct, or the yeast was old.
 Try again with another packet until the yeast foams.